-Negative political ads, the 2012 campaign and voter effects: Research roundup
+Negative political ads and voter effects: Research roundup

 Many people have a visceral reaction to political attack ads on television: Nothing will prompt a faster change of channel.
 But they are difficult to escape during election season.
 According to preliminary accounts, political ads on the whole became much more negative over the course of the 2012 campaign.
 And final tallies suggested that more than 3 million ads of all kinds, costing some $2 billion, aired during that election season.

 A 2013 research paper published in The Forum by Erika Franklin Fowler of Wesleyan and Travis Ridout of Washington State concluded the following: “Record amounts of money went to purchase television advertising during the 2012 election cycle, resulting in unprecedented volumes of advertising.
 This increase was due in part to the ease with which outside groups, such as super PACs, were able to raise and spend advertising dollars in the current, post-Citizens United, regulatory regime.
 Advertising in 2012 was also extremely negative, especially at the presidential level, and frequently evoked the emotion of anger.
 Yet whether 2012 marks the high point for spending on advertising — and whether the negativity will abate in the next presidential election — remain open questions.”